MultiSafepay/docs/content/online-payments/refunds.md

 Partial refunds are not enabled by default.
 To enable this, email <integration@multisafepay.com>

-If you refund a payment in your MultiSafepay test dashboard, the [transaction status](/payment-statuses/) remains **reserved** or **initialized** until the refund is manually approved, since there is no settlement with a bank.
+If you refund a payment in your MultiSafepay test dashboard, the [transaction status](/payment-statuses/) remains **reserved** or **Initialized** until the refund is manually approved, since there is no settlement with a bank.

 Follow these steps:

 1. [Create an order](https://docs-api.multisafepay.com/reference/createorder).
-2. Wait until the transaction status changes to **completed**.
+2. Wait until the transaction status changes to **Completed**.
 3. In your MultiSafepay test dashboard, go to **Order summary**, and then click **Refund order**.
 4. Under **Refund**, enter in the:
     - **Account holder name** field the account holder name of the account you want to refund to.